This post is all about simple Christmas traditions.

 9. Host Family Game Night

-Family game night can continue as part of your annual celebration, even after family members move away and build new family groups.
+Family game night can continue as part of your annual celebration, even after family members and extended family move away and build new family groups.
 You can choose games from the classics — like Clue, Monopoly or Trivial Pursuit — or play favorite video games.
 Card games work fine if everyone agrees.

 10. Hold a Family Slumber Party